Salt and sugar are both used to add taste in

 The human body only needs about 3.8 grams of salt per day, but most people consume closer to 7 grams daily.
 The sodium in salt influences the volume of liquids retained by the body outside the cells.
 This determines blood volume, which in turn regulates blood pressure.
 On the other hand the chlorine in salt becomes a part of the acid in our stomach with helps in digestion.

-1) Too much salt lead to high blood pressure
+1) Too much salt lead to high blood

 2) Raises your risk of heart problems

-3) Too much sodium, one of the components of salt, may cause hypertension
+3) Too much sodium, one of the

 4) It would gradually lead to a stroke